MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-authentication-methods.md

 ## Impersonation

-Azure Data Explorer impersonates the requestor's principal identity to access the resource.
+The requestor's principal identity is impersonated in order to access the resource.
 To use impersonation, append `;impersonate` to the connection string.

 |Example|
 |--|